-CRJ 280 PRIVATE SECURITY (4 credits/40 hrs)
+CRJ 280 PRIVATE SECURITY

 This course is designed to provide the instruction in the field of private security, including industry background and law related to premise, retail, business, employment, and information/computer security.
-This course emphasizes professionalism in the field of private security, including day-to-day responsibilities, possible career opportunities, and the importance of cooperation between law enforcement and private security for the protection of public and businesses.
+This course emphasizes professionalism in the field of private security, including dayto-day responsibilities, possible career opportunities, and the importance of cooperation between law enforcement and private security for the protection of public and businesses.
 Prerequisite: CRJ 101